osrf/gazebo_tutorials/parallel/tutorial.md

 ### Running some experiments

-For a quick review of how parallelization works in Gazebo we will run some experiments.
-For a deeper review of the experiments please refer to the [Gazebo parallel physics report](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf).
+For a quick review of how parallelization works in Gazebo-classic we will run some experiments.
+For a deeper review of the experiments please refer to the [Gazebo-classic parallel physics report](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf).

-The following results measure the real time factor, this is a simplification of the tests presented in the [Gazebo parallel physics report](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf) but if you have installed Gazebo from packages it's another way (less precise) to check the performance of these parameters.
-You only can access to the dianostics tools if you compile Gazebo from sources with the cmake flag `-DENABLE_DIAGNOSTICS` as explained above.
+The following results measure the real time factor, this is a simplification of the tests presented in the [Gazebo-classic parallel physics report](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf) but if you have installed Gazebo-classic from packages it's another way (less precise) to check the performance of these parameters.
+You only can access to the dianostics tools if you compile Gazebo-classic from sources with the cmake flag `-DENABLE_DIAGNOSTICS` as explained above.

 To run the experiment: